 Cayman’s goal of obtaining 25% of its power from renewable resources by 2025 has raised discussion for alternative ways of doing this.

-Read MoreGetting Around by Electric Car
+Read MoreGetting Around by Electric Carkeyboard_arrow_right

 Aside from the use of electricity to air condition our homes and businesses, the biggest offenders of pollution and fuel consumption is cars.
 Car pooling and the use of buses, when available, can help ease congestion and reduce emissions on Cayman’s roadways.
 Bicycling is another option, but most Cayman roads lack a safe shoulder to ride on, so it can be dangerous.
+Discover this guide to buying a hybrid/electric car in the Cayman Islands and a list of electric car charging stations that are open for public use on Grand Cayman.

 Environmentally-Friendly Fuel